danieldelcore/input/README.md

 # Input

 ## TODO
-- [] encode / decode to markdown on save / open
+- [ ] encode / decode to markdown on save / open
-- [] "Small" save dialog instead of the large one
+- [ ] "Small" save dialog instead of the large one
-- [] drop nextjs for CRA.
+- [ ] drop nextjs for CRA.
 SSR is not required
+- [ ] support ordered lists
+- [ ] support nested lists
+- [ ] support code blocks

 ## Resources
 Boilerplate built using this guide: